-The famous Pisco Sour is well known in bars across the world.
-It is the national Cocktail of Peru and a delicious, refreshing accompaniment to Peruvian Food.
+The drink is well known in bars across the world and is a delicious, refreshing accompaniment to Peruvian Food.
 Legend has it that the drink was created in the early twentieth century by Victor Vaughen Morris (an American living in Peru).
 Chile also produces a grape brandy called Pisco but here we’re discussing the traditional Peruvian version.

 So let’s see how the ubiquitous Peruvian pisco sour (Traditional easy recipe) is prepared.

 Traditional Peruvian Pisco Sour

-- 1 ounce simple syrup
+- 2 ounce simple syrup (50ml)

-- 1 ounce lemon juice
+- 2 ounce lime juice (50ml)

-- ½ clear egg
+- 1 egg white

-- 2 ice cubes optional
+- 6 ice cubes optional

-- If you want to put ice cubes.
+- Add ice cubes.

 - Serve in two stages: first to serve the cup halfway, pause and then complete filling the other half.